blin17/reddit_nba_predictor/README.md

 # NBA Subreddit Front Page Predictor
 Multinomial Naive Bayes model that predicts the score bucket of a post based on it's title, time of posting, url, and contents.
-The model achieves 75% accuracy of predicting within 1 scorebucket of the actual post, which matches the baseline model.
+The model achieves 75% accuracy of predicting within 1 score bucket of the actual post, which matches the baseline model.

 Baseline Model: Softmax Regression which predicts the score bucket of a post based on it's number of comments (2 Output values).